Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- Looking at the 39 games he has played this year, he's hit a long ball in nine of them (23.1%), and in 5.7% of his trips to the plate.
+- He has hit a long ball in 10 games this year (23.3%), leaving the park in 5.7% of his chances at the plate.

-- Lewis has driven in a run in 17 games this season (43.6%), including six games with more than one RBI (15.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Lewis has had an RBI in 18 games this year (41.9%), including seven multi-RBI outings (16.3%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 18 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.